 sudo apt update && sudo apt install microsoft-edge-stable

-Once done, launch the browser from your favourite app launcher, or run
+Once done, launch the browser using your favourite Linux app launcher, or run

 microsoft-edge from a command prompt.